goncharov-vlad/spa-router/README.md

 Contributions are always welcome!

 Project have to use [jsDocs](https://jsdoc.app/).
-You also can get full documentation with [jsDocs](https://jsdoc.app/), just run `jsdoc -r path/to/roter/code`.
+You also can get full documentation with running `jsdoc -r path/to/roter/code`.

-Some commands which will help you with developing:
-* `npm i` to install dev packages.
-* `npm run build` to build project.
-* `npm run watch` to get stream building.

 ## Licensing